affiliate disclosure

 You can easily make changes without affecting other websites on the same VPS server.

-Since you’re only running virtual machines that create separations, making changes without affecting others is possible.
+Since you’re only running virtual machines that create separate environments, you can make changes without affecting others.

 As expected, VPS is more expensive; if you have the money, go for it.